Large-scale neural data analysis in Spark

 To run analyses as standalone jobs, use the submit script

-Thunder currently includes five packages: classification, clustering, factorization, regression, and timeseries, as well as an io package for loading and saving (see Input format and Output format), and a util package for utilities (like common matrix operations).
-Packages include scripts for running standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.
+thunder currently includes five packages: classification (decoding), clustering, factorization, regression, and timeseries, as well as an utils package for loading and saving (see Input format and Output format) and other utilities (e.g. matrix operations).
+Scripts can be used to run standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.

 Input and output

-Thunder is built around a commmon input format for raw neural data: a set of signals as key-value pairs, where the key is an identifier, and the value is a response time series.
-In imaging data, for example, each record would be a voxel or an ROI, the key an xyz coordinate, and the value a flouresence time series.
-This is a useful representation because most analyses parallelize across neural signals (i.e. across records).
+thunder is built around a commmon input format for time series data: a set of signals or channels as key-value pairs, where the key is an identifier, and the value is a time series.
+In neural imaging data, for example, each record would be a voxel or an ROI, the key an xyz coordinate, and the value a flouresence time series.

 All metadata (e.g. parameters of the stimulus or behavior for regression analyses) can be provided as numpy arrays or loaded from MAT files, see relavant functions for more details.

-Results can be visualized directly from the python shell ir iPython notebook, or saved as MAT files, text files, or images.
+Results can be visualized directly from the python shell or in iPython notebook, or saved as images, MAT files.
+Other output formats coming soon.